 Meet Susan, a 55-year-old single mother who had her daughter when she was 35.
 The father of the child is involved in a co-parenting arrangement, but Susan is not in a relationship with him.
 Susan’s daughter, Lizzy, is 20 years old.
 Susan’s father died three years ago, but her 80-year-old mother, Meredith, is still alive.

-Meredith has not been doing so well since her husband passed away and Susan can tell that it is time to sell her childhood home and assist her mother in finding a retirement residence.
+Meredith has not been doing so well since her husband passed away, and Susan can tell that it is time to sell her childhood home and assist her mother in finding a retirement residence.

-Susan works all day, goes to her mother’s house after work to ensure that she has eaten and taken her medication.
-Then she goes home to be the social and emotional support to her daughter, who is constantly complaining about school, money and her future.
-Susan is sandwiched in between two generations that require care, companionship, and financial and emotional support.
+Susan works all day, then goes to her mother’s house after work to ensure she’s eaten and taken her medication.
+Then she goes home to be the social and emotional support to her daughter, who is constantly complaining about school, money, and her future.

 Gen X: The Sandwich Generation

-Even if you are a do-it-all type woman and believe that you have the ability to take care of your child, your aging parent and support them with all your might…
+Even if you believe that you have the ability to take care of your child and your aging parent, AND support them with all your might…

-Even if you make it through this awkward transition time for your child and manage to get them moved out of the house in the next five years and onto their own “adult life”…
+Even if you make it through this awkward transition time for your child and manage to get them moved out of the house in the next 5 years and onto their own “adult life”…

-Even if you support your parent(s) through the transition of downsizing their home, selling off their belongings, finding the right retirement home…
+Even if you support your parent(s) through the transition of downsizing their home, selling off their belongings, and finding the right retirement home…

-Even if you do all of that while still applying your lipstick and looking as fabulous as possible, all of this may still take a massive toll on you, on your body, your mind and your spirit.
+Even if you do all of that while still applying your lipstick and looking as fabulous as possible, all of this may still take a massive toll on you: on your body, your mind, and your spirit.

 This is the situation that poor Susan has now found herself in.